iphone - Passing a nil object to a function -

 For example, I have a

-myObject * ptr;
+myObject * ptr; and start

-ptr = zero;
+ptr = zero; and call

-Where my function is my own function and does not check to see that the object is zero I have heard somewhere that the objective will not call the function if it is zero?
+[my myfunction: ptr]; Where my function is my own function and does not check to see that the object is zero I have heard somewhere that the objective will not call the function if it is zero?
 Is this true and will my code be safe?

 I am asking because I am implementing a universal application, and there is a UIView example which will only work for the iPad.
 But, I call many functions for this view, and to see if there is an iPad before calling this function, instead of checking the status, it would be nice if I set the view to zero I can if it is an iPhone.